 “Search is still our biggest moonshot, but that moon keeps on moving.”

-That’s how Prabhakar Raghavan, Senior Vice President at Google, introduced Google’s live streamed introduction to its most recent AI-driven initiatives (held 8 February 2023 on YouTube).
+That’s how Prabhakar Raghavan, Senior Vice President at Google, introduced Google’s live-streamed introduction to its then-latest AI-driven initiatives (held 8 February 2023 on YouTube).

 All of us in SEO know one of the things we both love and hate most about our field is how search engines are constantly evolving.
 It’s what keeps it interesting and makes it maddening at the same time!

-But only rarely do we see changes as dramatic as those announced recently by both Google and Bing regarding their planned increased use of AI in search and search-related products.
+But only rarely do we see changes as dramatic as those announced in February by both Google and Bing regarding their planned increased use of AI in search and search-related products.

-This post will focus on the implications of their announcements for SEO (feel free to skip down), but first I’ll provide brief coverage of the respective announcements.
+This post will focus on the implications of these groundbreaking developments for SEO (feel free to skip down), but first, I'll provide a brief overview of the announcements.

 For our latest on AI in Search, check our our recent post: AI and the Future of SEO: An seoClarity POV